 What Are The Other Options?

 There are a lot of really good meal kit options out there.
 Besides Home Chef, Blue Apron compares really well with Sun Basket and Plated.
-If you’re looking for more vegetarian or health-conscious menus, Purple Carrot or Hungryroot might be more your style.
+If you have specific diet restrictions like keto or paleo, then Green Chef is the way to go.

-While Blue Apron’s meals are basic and relatively easy to make, I liked the interesting flavors that Home Chef’s meal kits provided.
-These two meal kit services come out neck and neck with me.
-They’re both good, but I still enjoy Plated’s meal kits best.
+While Blue Apron’s meals are delicious and relatively easy to make.
+I liked that Home Chef meals were really quick!
+These two meal kit services come out neck and neck with me, but personally, Blue Apron was the winner.